atmulyana/react-native-form-input-validator/README.md

 container.

 We know, the value for style property is not always plain object or a falsy value but it can be a recursive array.
-Therefore, the first step is it must flatten it if it's an array.
+Therefore, the first step is to flatten it if it's an array.
 Fortunately, react native has provided `StyleSheet.flatten` function to do that.
-After it gets a single plain object, the following style attributes will be assigned to `View` container:
+After getting a single plain object, the following style attributes will be assigned to `View` container:
 - `alignSelf`
 - `bottom`
 - `display`